Lightprotocol/light-protocol/README.md

 - [RPC Node](https://github.com/Lightprotocol/light-protocol/tree/main/relayer) (relayer) - for indexing and forwarding Light transactions to the Solana network.
 - [zk.js](https://github.com/Lightprotocol/light-protocol/tree/main/zk.js) - web3.js-esque helpers to build transactions and interact with your PSP.

 Note: All these tools and the protocol are in active development and unaudited.
+You can currently test and deploy your PSP on Localnet, Testnet, and Devnet.

-To get started, read below:
+To get started, a good PSP reference implementation is available [here](https://github.com/Lightprotocol/breakpoint-workshop).

+Otherwise, to work with this Monorepo, read below:

 ## Development environment